an0nh4x0r/blog/_posts/2018-09-03-how-to-delete-branches-in-git.markdown

 ---
-title: How to delete branches in Git.
+title: How to delete branches in git
 layout: post
 date: '2018-09-03 20:27:00 +0530'
 categories: version-control git